marck7jr/dotnet-templates/README.md

 | -- | -- | -- | -- |
 | .NET Clean Architecture Project | clean-arch | [C#] | Common/Library/Web/WebAPI |

+# FAQ

+#### I reinstalled the template locally, but the changes that I made wasn't applied, what I could do?

+Uninstall the template and run the .NET CLI command `dotnet new --list` or open Visual Studio 2022 and wait for the templates listing to finish, this will force to remove all references from older version.
+After that, reinstall the template and relaunch the template listing command.
+Now the templated instaled will sync with your current changes.

 # Related projects

 You should take a look at these related projects: